Diary of a Wimpy Kid: Hot Mess: Plot

-The family goes to the lighthouse, but there are a lot of people going down the stairs.
-When the tour is over, Greg does not want to leave.
-The following evening, the family has leftovers, except Dazzle, who refuses to have them.
+The family goes to the lighthouse tour, but there are a lot of people in the stairwell.
+When the tour is over Greg does not want to go in the stairwell again, and the tour guide has to carry him back down.
+That evening, the family has leftovers, except Dazzle, who refuses to have them.
 After dinner, they play some games.
 One of them is called Boardwalk Baron, which Greg’s father used to play with his family.
 There are not many playing tokens, so some people use random items.
 They come up with their own punishments, including turning the portable crib into a jail.
 Manny wins, and Greg’s father loses.
-The loud noises disturb Greg’s mother, who was reading a book in her room the whole time.
+The loud noises disturb Greg’s mother, who had been trying to sleep in her room the whole time.
 She dumps the game in the trash and says that their game is officially over.

 The next morning, Greg goes out on the boardwalk.
 He wants to become a social media star like Dazzle, so he makes a channel called “One Lick Ice Cream Reviews”.
 He goes to several ice cream places, but they won’t let Greg have a free sample.
 Greg finally finds a place, but when he posts his video, the channel has no followers.
 So he finds a picture on his mother’s camera roll, crops it, and swaps it in as his new profile photo.

-The next day, the family wants to buy white clothes for the picture.
-Dinner is at the same time, and the grown-ups go shopping while the kids make dinner.
-They make a big mess, and the family goes out for dinner instead.
+The next day, the family realizes everyone has forgotten to bring white clothes for the picture.
+Dinner hadn't been prepared yet, so the grown-ups go shopping while the kids make dinner.
+They make a big mess, so the family goes out for dinner instead.
 They go to a restaurant called Palazzo Pomodoro, but when they get there, the hostess says that she couldn’t find their names in the system.
 Later, the hostess talks to the manager about a family who was late, and Greg’s family pretends to be that family.

 When the food comes, Aunt Veronica takes a bite into a meatball, and she realizes that it was one of Greg’s grandmother’s meatballs.
 This leads to Veronica, Susan, Audra and Gretchen accusing one another of stealing the recipe and selling it to Palazzo Pomodoro.
 Later, the family who was late arrives, and they help themselves to Greg’s family’s food.
 The manager calls the cops, and Greg’s family takes their picture at the police station.
-Once back home Aunt Cakey starts crying because Vincent has disappeared with her stuffs.
+Once they returned to the beach house Aunt Cakey starts crying because Vincent has disappeared with his stuff.